joao-ledo/Electricity-Market_Equilibrium_Strategic-Models_Strategic-Equilibrium/README.md

-This repository includes a complete PDF class on how to understand Electricity Markets, Equilibrium of agents in perfect competion, Strategic Models, and the Equilibrium of Strategic Agents!
+This repository includes a complete PDF class on the topics of Electricity Markets, Equilibrium of agents in perfect competion, Strategic Models, and the Equilibrium of Strategic Agents!
 Also this repository emcompasses GAMS codes of the given mathematical model examples from the PDF!